For most parents, safety is a top priority when it comes to their kids. Many…

 Crossing the street is one of the most dangerous parts of walking near traffic.
 Make sure that your child knows to only cross the street at intersections or crosswalks, where drivers will be extra cautious or even already at a stop.
 In addition, be sure to teach your child to always look both ways before crossing the street in a left-right-left pattern.

-Walk on sidewalks
+3. Walk on Sidewalks

 As mentioned earlier, sidewalks are for pedestrians first.
 They are the safest place for kids to walk because that’s where drivers expect them to be.
 However, some roads may not have sidewalks.
 If there are no sidewalks, your kids should walk facing traffic, on the left side of the road, as far from the road as possible.